 - a.
 The unit commander provides planning guidance based upon higher HQ guidance.
-The type of operations will determine the causeway system configurations to meet mission needs.
+The type of operations determines the degree of the proficiency that will be accomplished.
 The enemy situation will affect force protection requirements.
-The unit must be prepared at all times to defend against air, ground, or enemy attacks during day or night, and respond appropriately to enemy or friendly NBC operations. - b.
+The unit must be prepared at all times to defend against air, ground, or terrorist attacks during day or night, and respond appropriately to enemy or friendly NBC operations. - b.
 Key leaders develop base facilities layout plans, force protection, and supervise their implementation.
 The commander is the proponent for these supporting missions with input from the unit leaders.
 The unit establishes the new operation site IAW the higher HQ and unit commander operational plans.
 When the site is operational, higher HQ is notified that the unit is prepared to perform its operational missions. - c.
 Unless otherwise approved by the chief OC, all reports and recommendations should be provided in hard copy to the senior trainer for evaluation. - d.
 In considering the proficiency of the unit leaders, the following sequential guidance can be used. - (1) Did the occupation plan conform to the commander's guidance? - (2) Did the unit implement the occupation plan properly? - e.
 Deficiencies identified in (1) above should be traced to unit leader's weakness.
-Those identified in (2) above are the unit's weakness.
-If the plan is satisfactory, but the unit's execution is poor, then more frequent establishment during FTX for the unit level STX are required.
+Those identified in (2) above are the units weakness.
+If the plan is satisfactory, but the units execution is poor, then more frequent establishment during FTX for the unit level STX are required. - f.

-f.
 This exercise begins when the unit advance/quartering party arrives at the new site and ends when the unit bases and facilities are established.
 Conduct AARs as shown in Table 4-11.
 Table 4-11 is a suggested scenario.